Humanities for Young People (HYP), is a non-credit programme for ambitious teens who want an intellectual challenge and a taste of college life.

 HYP is an academic adventure that will take you from Ancient Greece to multicultural Canada.

 Each year, HYP will conclude with a public symposium featuring the work of students, professors and a keynote address.
-The 2016 symposium was entitled The Humanities in Our Communities, and the 2017 symposium was entitled The Challenges of Reconciliation.
+The 2016 symposium was entitled The Humanities in Our Communities, the 2017 symposium entitled The Challenges of Reconciliation, and the 2018 symposium was on Migration.